beeankha/beeankha/README.md

 ```

-Hi! 👋 I'm a self-taught developer on the API/backend team for the Ansible Automation Platform at Red Hat.
+Hi! 👋 I'm a backend/API developer on the Ansible Automation Platform Controller team at Red Hat.

 Currently familiar with:
 - Python 🐍